Spring/Summer Theatre 2019

 Winner of the Tony Craze Award 2018 is Sophie Swithinbank with her play Bacon.
 Exploring the relationship between sexuality, opportunity and class through the eyes of two men over 15 years, Sophie wrote Bacon because ‘it is based on real events that led me to question where and how teenage boys learn about masculinity and sexuality and what it means.’

 Also shortlisted this year are: Special Commendation goes to Every Little by Margaret Perry, a dark love story ‘inspired by my experience of OCD’; Scrap by Kit Withington, a play set in and around a brook in Manchester following four teenagers scrambling to find their place in employment, love and friendships; Essex Girl by Maria Ferguson, a one-woman monologue play inspired by ‘the dictionary definition of the term ‘Essex Girl’’; and Father’s Son by James Morton, a play set in Stoke-on-Trent written ‘to show the dangers of toxic masculinity and how actions inside a family have lasting effects on future generations.’
-There will be a special industry presentation and performance of extracts from the five plays early in 2019, directed by Associate Director Charlotte Bennett.
+A special industry presentation and performance of extracts from the five plays took place in January 2019, directed by Associate Director Charlotte Bennett.
 As the Award winner, Bacon will also receive workshop development and a reading.

 You can see our shortlists’ writing spaces below.